Kotlin/KEEP/proposals/stdlib/durations-and-clocks.md

 ## Unresolved questions

 * Are the shortcut functions `toLongMilliseconds` and `toLongNanoseconds` short enough for their use cases?
-* Do we need symmetrical multiplication operator overloads `number * Duration = Duration`?

 ## Future advancements

-### `WallClock` extending `Clock` interface
+### `WallClock` extending `TimeSource` interface

-`WallClock` interface can extend `Clock` interface with an operation that returns the current instant of the world time (and date).
+Originally there was a proposal of having `(Wall)Clock` entity that extends `TimeSource` interface with an operation that returns the current instant of the world time (and date).
+However, we admitted that it would be more clear to have that entity separate in order not to pollute its member scope with `TimeSource` members, and provide a wrapping extension `.asTimeSource()` if necessary.
-Such instant values do not lose their meaning after restarting the program or the entire system, and their clock marks can be persisted.
-On the other hand such clock is subject to automatic and manual time adjustments, so it is not monotonic, therefore measuring elapsed time with such clock can yield a negative duration.

-The `ClockMark` returned by a `WallClock` can be potentially serialized, though it is not clear how to restore the clock reference upon deserialization.

 ### Low-level timestamp providing functions

-In addition to the object `MonoClock`, two lower level functions/properties can be provided to fetch the current time reading of the system monotonic clock:
+In addition to the object `TimeSource.Monotonic`, two lower level functions/properties can be provided to fetch the current time reading of the system monotonic clock:

 ```kotlin